 To import animal, plant, or their derived products, the importer must request an import permit from AGROCALIDAD prior to shipment.
 The exporter must provide the importer with the official country of origin health certificate.
 For U.S. origin animal, plant, or their derived products, Ecuador only accepts health certificates issued by USDA agencies.
 For animal and plant products and by-products the certificate must come from the Animal and Plant Health Inspection Service (APHIS).
 For meat and meat products the Food Safety and Inspection Service (FSIS) should issue the certificate.
 A certificate issued by the Agricultural Marketing Service (AMS) must accompany dairy products.
-For feed and pet food, an FDA export certificate is also accepted.
+For feed and pet food, a Food and Drug Association (FDA) export certificate is also accepted.